 Instantly firing back with “Where’s your facts?” — in the face of maybe the most detailed documentary ever done on any subject . . .

 That — is raw emotion

-It would be unthinkable for me to refuse to look at someone’s work — and bark back with “Where’s your facts?” because they don’t instantaneously appear.
+It would be unthinkable for me to refuse to look at someone’s work — and fire back with “Where’s your facts?” because they don’t instantaneously appear.

 And let’s get real: That’s a stunt, not a genuine inquiry in the interest of actually getting them.